 Drinking Culture at Snail Eateries

 Be prepared to raise a toast with your neighbors as the night wears on and everyone’s level of intoxication increases.
-A traditional Vietnamese cheers is “Một, Hai, Ba, Vô!“.
+A traditional Vietnamese cheer is “Một, Hai, Ba, Vô!“.
 The pronunciation is “moat, hi, bah, yo!” and it translates to “one, two, three, cheers”!

-Be careful when joining in on this type of cheers as it typically indicates that everyone is going to finish whatever amount of beer is still in their glass.
+Be careful when joining in on this type of cheer as it typically indicates that everyone is going to finish whatever amount of beer is still in their glass.
 And chugging beer after beer after beer can lead to an extremely fun night of Ăn Ốc.